 - To test your ability to use mathematical formulas to solve trade-related problems

-- To check your problem-solving abilities
+- Check your problem-solving abilities

 The test cannot be completed remotely.
 You can only pass the test while you are in Canada.
 You may be accompanied by an interpreter at the exam.

-If you have more questions on the Red Seal Examination and immigration opportunities that it offers for professional tradespeople, please contact us.
+If you have more questions on Red Seal Examination and immigration opportunities that it offers for professional tradespeople, please contact us.